matrix-org/matrix-ios-sdk/CONTRIBUTING.md

 - `pr-[PRNumber].type` for a PR with no related issue
 - `sdk-[iOSSDKIssueNumber].type` for a PR related a matrix-ios-sdk issue
 - `kit-[iOSKitIssueNumber].type` for a PR related a matrix-ios-kit issue
+- `x-nolink-[Number].type` for a PR with a change entry that will not have a link automatically appended

 To preview the changelog for pending changelog entries, use: